 and he was tempted there.

-The wilderness is often a metaphor for a “thin place”.
-According to the concept rooted in ancient Celtic spirituality, a “thin place” is a place where the visible world of our daily experience and the sacred, the Holy, intersect.
-It is an experience where these two levels of reality meet.
-While Jesus was in the desert it was a time of searching and discovery.
-He was in the presence of God.
-There was no comfort there except for God.
-In the wilderness the temptation comes that leads us away from God.
-Jesus was tempted to move away from his values.
-We do not know exactly what happened during these forty days.
-What we do know is, it was a transforming experience.
-In his encounter with God and his interior abandonment to God, he received the clarity, conviction and courage to accept and begin his mission.
+In the desert Jesus sought the presence of the Holy.
+Often the wilderness is metaphor for a place where the visible world of our daily experience and the sacred intersect.
+The barrenness can also hold voices that lead away from God.
+Jesus was tempted there to stray from his core values.
+We do not know exactly what happened but it was a transforming experience.
+What we do know is, that in his encounter with God and his interior abandonment to God, he received the clarity, conviction and courage to accept and begin his mission.

 Your ways, O God, make known to me; teach me your paths.

 Have you experienced “thin places” in your life?
 How has the experience changed you?

 Jesus came to Galilee proclaiming the gospel of God: